barryclark/jekyll-now/about.md

 permalink: /about/
 ---

 I'm recently a political science Ph.D. candidate, majoring in international relations, specially China-Japan relations, China-U.S. relations, and International Organizations Research; minoring in Political Institutions and American Politics.
 I'm also enrolled in Social Data Analytics and Research data analysis master program.
-Deploying programming skills to explore international relations and public policy efficiently and more in-depth is my research goal.
+Using programming skills to explore international relations and public policy efficiently and more in-depth is my research goal.

 ### More Information